General:

 The Peculiar Case of the Petersburg Professor

-LAWRENCE AND TASHA DEBATE U.S. INVOLVEMENT IN THE VIET NAM WAR
+LAWRENCE AND TASHA DEBATE U.S. INVOLVEMENT IN THE VIETNAM WAR

 - When was the Vietnam War?